mainwp/mainwp/readme.txt

 * Fixed: MySQL 8 compatibility problems
 * Fixed: multiple typos
 * Added: 'mainwp_check_current_user_can' filter
-* Added: feature to check if the site can send emails
+* Added: a feature to check if the site can send emails
 * Added: support for the Pro Reports extension
 * Preventative: security improvements